 Your bank or payment service provider may be able to claim money from one of your accounts to pay your debt in another account under its right to ‘set-off’.

 This could happen if you miss a loan or credit card payment and you also have a current or savings account with the bank.

 If a bank wants to claim money from your account to pay a debt, it should:

 - tell you about its right to set-off at least 14 days before it is used on your account and, when appropriate, on any other occasions

 - estimate how much money needs to be left in your account to meet your priority debts and essential living expenses like your mortgage, rent and food bills

 - refund you, in most cases, if the bank later realises that money taken in set-off was intended for those priority debts or essential living expenses

-If there are exceptional circumstances, this is extended to a maximum of 35 days and the firm must send a holding letter in the interim.
+If there are exceptional circumstances, this is extended to a maximum of 35 days and the firm must send a holding letter in the meantime.